• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 details of death

-Designated to the 16th Infantry Regiment (Tarnów Land), as part of the 11th Infantry Brigade belonging to the 6th Infantry Division.
+From c.
+1919 chaplain of the Polish Army.
+In 01.1920 assigned to the 16th Infantry Regiment (Tarnów Land), within the 9th Infantry Brigade of the 6th Infantry Division.

-After German and Russian invasion of Poland in 09.1939 and start of the World War II, moved to Kaczergiskis village in his parish where was a Catholic chapel.
+After German and Russian invasion of Poland in 09.1939 and start of the World War II, moved to Kachergiskis village in his parish where was a Catholic chapel.

 The village was taken over by Lithuanian occupiers whereas his Vidzy parish town was taken over by the Russians.

-After 15.06.1940, when Russians attacked and defeated Lithuanians and Russian occupation started, returned to Vidzy.
+After 15.06.1940, when Russians attacked, defeated Lithuanians and Russian occupation started, returned to Vidzy.

-after German attack in 06.1941 of their erstwhile ally, Russians, and start of Russian occupation, after hearing relation about the Jews being murdered by the Germans and seeking refuge in the parish church, fell and perished.
+After German attack on 22.06.1941 of their erstwhile ally, Russians, and start of Russian occupation, after hearing relation about the Jews being murdered by the Germans and seeking refuge in the parish church, fell and perished.

 cause of death